angusjf/astro-integration-elm/docs/guide.md

 🚨 I repeat - **do not** put anything except trusted code in this string.

 Much like Astro's [`set:html`](https://docs.astro.build/en/reference/directives-reference/#sethtml) or React's `dangerouslySetInnerHTML`, this opens you up to XSS attacks.

+### Production build

+`astro-integration-elm` with automatically run the Elm compiler in optimised mode when you run a full (non dev) build.
+You override this, or add other Elm compiler settings to the integration as parameters to the `elm()` function.